 If your kitten is having a hard time breathing, has swelling at the injection site or is experiencing vomiting and diarrhea, this should be reported to the clinic right away.

 When do I vaccinate my kitten?

-***Cats still need to be seen yearly for booster vaccines regardless if they are indoor or not.***
+***Cats still need to be seen yearly for booster vaccines regardless of whether they are indoor or outdoor cats.***